 - W3.
 Frequency of meetings.
 Time and place of Working Group meetings are decided in consultation with the Committee.
-In general, Working Groups meet between Committee meetings, or more frequently as needed to complete assignments and with a view to reporting findings and results to the Committee in a timely manner.
-Chairperson will circulate a provisional agenda 15-30 days before the scheduled meeting. - W4.
+In general, Working Groups meet between Committee meetings, or more frequently as needed to complete assignments and with a view to reporting findings and results to the Committee in a timely manner. - W4.
 Invited experts.
 Occasionally, a Working Group may have a need for special expertise to assist in assignments or may receive requests for participation from experts.
-On such occasions, the Working Group Chairperson is responsible for following Rule C6 and consulting with the Committee Chairperson. - W.5.
-Working papers.
-Working papers are to be submitted to the Working Group Chairperson at least 7 days before meetings and titles should be submitted at least 15 days before meeting. - W6, Format for species Working Group reports.
-The focus of species Working Groups Deleted: 5 is largely to understand the population dynamics of the concerned species in order to accurately assess stock condition.
+On such occasions, the Working Group Chairperson is responsible for following Rule C6 and consulting with the Committee Chairperson. - W5.
+Format for species Working Group reports.
+The focus of species Working Groups is largely to understand the population dynamics of the concerned species in order to accurately assess stock condition.
 Sufficient understanding for conducting a stock assessment may not accumulate on a regular, predictable schedule for conducting a stock assessment on a regular basis.
 Species Working Group findings, therefore, may be progress reports for stretches of time before a "current" stock assessment is available.
-Stock assessment reports need to be thorough and contain all material relevant to the status of the stock so that ISC can easily make conservation recommendations to the WCPFC Refer to Attachment 1: Guidelines for Working Group Reports for specific instructions.
-To maintain consistency among reports of species Working Groups and from one year to the next, the following are recommended topics for Working Group reports destined for submission to the Committee.
-This list may be modified by the Committee to meet changing assignments and Working Group requirements.
+To maintain consistency among reports of species Working Groups and from one year to the next, the following is a recommended outline for Working Group reports destined for submission to the Committee.
+This outline may be modified by the Committee to meet changing assignments and Working Group requirements. - A. Introduction - B. Review of Recent Fisheries (Description of recent developments and issues of fisheries.) - C. Fishery Statistics (Presentation of fishing area by gear, time series of landings or catches, catch-effort or CPUE trends, size composition and other biological statistics, e.g., sex ratio and by-catch.)